UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ### fare regional constraint

+The regional constraint defines the options to combine the fare at the start and end point via connection points.

 ![Fare Structure](../images/fare-data-structure/regionalConstraint.png)

+The regional validity defnes the geographical validity of the fare.
+It is defined as an odereed list along the route.
+Options to define a part of the route include Zones (regional areas), Lines, route descriptions (viaStations) that can define sequences of stations, alternative routes and fare reference sets.
+Areas can also be defined by geo-coordinates.

 ![Fare Structure](../images/fare-data-structure/regionalValidity.png)

 ### fare sales availability constraint

+The sales availability defines the time range during whic the fare can be sold.

 ![Fare Structure](../images/fare-data-structure/salesAvailability.png)

 ### fare service constraint

+The service constraint defines restrictions to specific service brands.
+Eigther a list of service brands of a list of excluded service brands can be provided.

 ![Fare Structure](../images/fare-data-structure/serviceConstraint.png)

 ### fare travel validity constraint

+The travel validity defines the duration the traveler has to make his travel.
+Optioanlly time slots (e.g. peak hours) can be excluded.

 ![Fare Structure](../images/fare-data-structure/travelValidity.png)

 ## Data supporting online services

+Additional data to support the online sales services can be exchanged.

 ### fare resource locations